salrashid123/go_tpm_https_embed/README.md

       algorithm.
 If the public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID [RFC5756]
 ```
 meaning it should be `rsa.PSSSaltLengthEqualsHash`..bummer.
-So what we do here is use `MaxVersion: tls.VersionTLS12,`

 ---